EvitanRelta/ay2324s1-course-assessment-g23/API_DOCS.md

     - Not a maintainer: `403 Forbidden`
     - User not found: `404 Not Found`
     - Invalid role: `400 Bad Request`
+    - Attempting to revoke permission of last maintainer: `409 Conflict`

 <br>